jts140/robo-advisor/README.md

 # robo-advisor

-A program a user can use to recommend stock picks
+A program that will recommend stock picks to a user

 (https://github.com/jts140/robo-advisor)